After Stroke Care

 Dedicated, around-the-clock care

-One in four stroke sufferers will go on to have a repeat attack within five years, and the 30 days following the initial stroke are peak time for this to occur.
+One in four stroke survivors will go on to have a repeat attack within five years, and the 30 days following the initial stroke are peak time for this to occur.
 The benefits of having a one-on-one, live-in carer means that nothing is left to chance and subtle differences in reactions and behaviour can be monitored and addressed early.

 A one-to-one home care plan means that your carer can follow exact treatments, diet plans and other lifestyle changes to best support you or your loved one.